Ready to get started?

 Talk to your guidance counselor and ask what they can suggest for exploring an Earth Science career path.
 They can help you research school program requirements to ensure you have the right courses, and can suggest extracurricular activities that will help you stay well-rounded.
 They can help you find summer internships, co-op programs, scholarships or bursaries you can apply for.

 Look up Canadian Earth Science organizations – there are many across our country, including Geoscientists Canada.
 They can show you the pathway to becoming a professional geoscientist someday.
-Visit the Earth Sciences Canada hub to find out more.”
+Visit the Earth Sciences Canada HUB to find out more.

 Do your homework!
 Dig deeper on the Where Can I Learn page to see what schools across Canada offer.
 Reach out to colleges and universities who offer student resources for prospective students.
 Many host career days for high school students.

 If you or a friend knows an Earth Scientist, ask them for advice or how they found their career path.
 You could shadow them at work for a day and ask for guidance about your future.
-It’s a great idea to connect with real people in the workforce to find out what they do and imagine yourself doing
+It’s a great idea to connect with real people in the workforce to find out what they do and imagine yourself doing and imagine yourself doing it!

 Still have questions?